 I was part of the team working on the Scene Editor, the tool used to create interactive scenes (dialogues/cinematics); and the Scene System, which is in charge of running the scenes in the game.

-While working on the Scene System I worked on code related to other systems of the game.
-Giving me a broader view of the project and learning about other fields like AI and Gameplay code.
+While working on the Scene System I also worked and refactored code related to other systems of the game.
+Giving me a broader view of the project and learning about other fields like AI and Gameplay.

 - Communicated with editor users to develop features in the most suitable way for them to work.

-- Implemented big part of the pipeline used to create the interactive cinematics of the game.
+- Implemented part of the pipeline used to create the interactive cinematics of the game.

 - Collaborated with different departments to develop features and fix bugs.

-- Implemented small changes and fixed bugs on a weekly basis to improve the editor UX.
+- Implemented small changes and fixed bugs on a weekly basis to improve the editor UX and stability.

 - Parallelized specific editor operations to speed up iteration time.

-- Helped users understand and solve content bugs to allow them to work more efficiently in the future.
+- Helped content creators understand and solve content bugs to allow them to work more efficiently in the future.